Agriculture and irrigation are some of the heaviest users of water in society.

 Summary – Using Water More Efficiently & Sustainably In Agriculture

-- Some countries use far more irrigated water and waste far more water in their irrigation systems than others, so these countries may be a main focus.
+Some countries use far more irrigated water and waste far more water in their irrigation systems than others, so these countries may be a main focus.
 Pakistan, China and India for example use over 50% of total irrigated water in the world according to some reports

-- We can look at water intensive agricultural products like beef, animal meat, and some beverages like soda, fruit juice, rice paddies, sugar cane, cotton, etc., and consider if water conservation is critical enough in some regions to produce other products, or import products instead.
+We can look at water intensive agricultural products like beef, animal meat, and some beverages like soda, fruit juice, rice paddies, sugar cane, cotton, etc., and consider if water conservation is critical enough in some regions to produce other products, or import products instead.
 Some of these products, like cotton in some parts of India, also use a far higher % of irrigated water than other crops in other parts of the world

 Why It’s So Important To Use Water Efficiently & Sustainably

 Some of the main reasons include, but aren’t limited to: